 When we moved into our current home, our daughter’s room had these custom built, and very deep shelves, in one corner beside the window seat.
 The shelves were built floor to ceiling and were just too deep for her to use.
 Imagine seven custom shelves that she could have crawled into and slept on they were so wide and deep.
 So we removed them but I certainly didn’t throw them away.
 For years they have been in a basement closet while I figured out how to reuse and recycle them.

-My husband cut this one in down for me to use as a backdrop for my fall display.
+My husband cut one in down for me to use as a backdrop for my fall display.
 The wood is not actually wood but veneer.
 My board measured 19″ wide by 27″ long.

 The first thing I did was to apply several coats of chalk paint by Pure & Original Paints in Old Linen.
 Pure & Original paints go on so smoothly and covers any surface with ease.
 I knew with a veneer surface on the board that Pure & Original paint would work the best.